gerbenvoshol/fsablast/README.md

 FSA-BLAST is currently under development.
 Some features are unavailable, including the ability to perform translated searches (BLASTX, TBLASTN, TBLASTX).
 The following features are currently available:

--Protein vs protein (BLASTP) and nucleotide vs. nucleotide searches (BLASTN) -Query filtering using DUST and SEG low complexity filters -Reverse complement nucleotide searches -Karlin-Altschul alignment statistics
+- Protein vs protein (BLASTP) and nucleotide vs. nucleotide searches (BLASTN)
+- Query filtering using DUST and SEG low complexity filters
+- Reverse complement nucleotide searches
+- Karlin-Altschul alignment statistics
--Control over a range of parameters including; word length, hit threshold, multiple hit window size, ungapped and gapped dropoff, open and extend gap penalties, scoring matrix, match and mismatch penalties, number of reported/displayed alignments, and gapped alignment trigger score.
+- Control over a range of parameters including; word length, hit threshold, multiple hit window size, ungapped and gapped dropoff, open and extend gap penalties, scoring matrix, match and mismatch penalties, number of reported/displayed alignments, and gapped alignment trigger score.

 FSA-BLAST is written and maintained by Michael Cameron.
 Improvements to the BLAST algorithm are the result of research conducted by Michael Cameron, Hugh E. Williams, Yaniv Bernstein and Adam Cannane at RMIT University, Australia.

-##Download and installing
+## Download and installing

 FSA-BLAST is available for download as source code.
 All source code is freely available under the BSD license agreement.
 You can view a copy of the license agreement here.
 The software has been tested on a handful of Unix systems.
 If you have any problems compiling the software under Unix please let us know.